abhijaju/Flickr-Diversity-Search/README.md

 			}
 		]
 	}
 **Note:** The user IDs, usernames and realnames have been anonymized to `USER_<number>`.
-A user is referred with same anonymized name across the whole dataset.
+A particular user is referred with same anonymized name across the whole dataset.

 JSON Schema for `query_result_categorization.json`
 ---------------------------------------------